sstoops/megans-law-scraper/README.md

 A web scraper project to pull data from the California Megan's Law sex offender website at meganslaw.ca.gov.

-The scraper utilized the python Scrapy project to search and retrieve data from the site.
-Objects are returned to Scrapy's control where the user can specify the output format.
+The scraper utilizes the python Scrapy project to search and retrieve data from the site.
+Objects are geocoded with a pipeline utilizing Google's geocoding API.

 Getting Setup